MicrosoftDocs/defender-docs/defender-endpoint/safeguard-manage-maintain-mde-guide.md

 ---
-title: Manage and maintain security posture with Defender for Endpoint
+title: Use Safe Deployment Practices and Defender for Endpoint capabilities to safeguard and manage your environment
 description: Plan, design, implement, adopt, and manage updates for Micrsoft Defender for Endpoint.
-Get guidance and advice to determine goals, use-case scenarios and requirements, and create rollout and communication plans, support, testing, and validation plans.
-keywords: mde planning and configuration, intune deployment planning, design and implementation guide, intune deployment project plan
+keywords: mde safe deployment practices
 author: siosulli
 ms.author: siosulli
 manager: deniseb